Wanda Maximoff (Marvel Cinematic Universe): Differences from the comics

-In addition, the Maximoff twins have been depicted as Romani characters in Marvel Comics since 1979.
-They were ethnically ambiguous for the first 15 years of their publication history, after which they were shown to have been adopted and raised by a Romani couple.
-It was later revealed that their biological father was Magneto and their mother was Magda Eisenhardt, a Romani woman he met in a concentration camp during World War II.
-A later retcon it is shown that Magneto was not their father after all, and they are not mutants.
-Their mother was actually Natalya Maximoff, the biological sister of the twins' adoptive father.
-She passed on the title "The Scarlet Witch" to her daughter, and the biological father is assumed to also be from the Romani community.
-This makes the twins fully Romani by blood.

-In the Marvel Cinematic Universe
+In the comics, Wanda and her brother Pietro's parentage has had a complicated history having believed multiple characters to be their parents.
+Despite Disney's acquisition of Fox and the X-Men franchise in 2019, as of 2025, the supervillain Magneto has not yet been introduced into the MCU, and therefore no mention has been made of Wanda's traditional depiction as his daughter, nor of her being a mutant.
+Unlike some incarnations of their comic counterparts, the MCU iteration of Wanda and Pietro Maximoff have not been depicted as having Romani heritage, though it also has not been outright disproven by anything in the MCU canon, making their specific ethnic background unestablished.
+In the MCU, Wanda and Pietro's parents are named Olek and Iryna Maximoff.

-Wanda in the MCU initially "possesses a drastically different powerset to her comic book counterpart", having been described less as a wielder of actual magic and more as "a Jean Grey analogue, gifted with both telepathic and telekinetic powers", with her abilities in the MCU being derived at least in part from experiments in which she was exposed to the Mind Stone.
+In the MCU, Wanda initially "possesses a drastically different powerset to her comic book counterpart", having been described less as a wielder of actual magic and more as "a Jean Grey analogue, gifted with both telepathic and telekinetic powers", with her abilities in the MCU being derived at least in part from experiments in which she was exposed to the Mind Stone.
 In WandaVision, however, Wanda is revealed to be a powerful sorceress, the only being currently capable of wielding chaos magic.
 The series explores her ability to manipulate reality like her comic counterpart.
 While it is maintained that her abilities emerged from the Mind Stone, in the MCU she is retconned into having possessed the latent ability to wield chaos magic since birth, and the Mind Stone simply unlocked these dormant abilities, and her subsequent persistent use of basic telekinesis, telepathy and hypnosis were seemingly an unwitting result of the same unique magical source.